ansible/ansible/docsite/rst/dev_guide/developing_modules_python3.rst

 We need to transform these bytes into text and use that throughout the internal portions of our code.
 When we have to send those strings back out to the outside world we first convert the text back into bytes.
-To visual this, imagine a 'sandwich' consisting of a top and bottom layer of bytes, a layer of conversion between, and all text type in the center.
+To visualize this, imagine a 'sandwich' consisting of a top and bottom layer of bytes, a layer of conversion between, and all text type in the center.

 Common Borders
 --------------